Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Update') and resource ('footnote'), clearly distinguishing it from siblings like add_footnote and delete_footnote.
-It is not a tautology and directly states the action.
+The description clearly states the tool updates the text content of an existing footnote.
+It uses a specific verb ('Update') and resource ('footnote'), distinguishing it from siblings like 'add_footnote' and 'delete_footnote'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.